debugg-me/chuck-norris-jokes/README.md

-Your task is to use the [Chuck Norris API](https://api.chucknorris.io/) to complete 2 tasks:
+Your task is to use the [Chuck Norris API](https://api.chucknorris.io/) to achieve the following:
- - get a random joke from the API
+ - Get a random joke from the API
- - get the categories of jokes available under the API
+ - Get the categories of jokes available under the API

 ### Examples